Gibbs measures for foliated bundles with negatively curved leaves: Uniqueness results in the case of projective bundles

 \subsection{Singular disintegration on stable and unstable leaves}

-\paragraph{Markov partitions adapted to the bundle.} We said that the cocycle defined over $\fhi_t$ is locally constant.
-This property will be important for us, so let us insist a little bit more on how to use it.
-A good idea presented in \cite{BGV} is to use Markov partitions associated to trivializing atlases for $\Pi_{\ast}:T^1\F\to T^1B$.
+\paragraph{Markov partition adapted to the bundle.} We said that the cocycle defined over $g_t$ is locally constant.
+This property will be important for us, so let us explain clearly what we mean by that.
+An idea presented in \cite{BGV} is to use Markov partitions associated to trivializing atlases for $\Pi_{\ast}:T^1\F\to T^1B$.

-Take a good trivializing atlas $(V_1,...,V_k)$ in $T^1B$ which is fine enough so that the chart possess the local product structure.
+Take a good trivializing atlas $(V_1,...,V_k)$ in $T^1B$: each $\Pi_{\ast}^{-1}(V_i)$ is a chart that trivializes $\hcF$.
 Now take a Markov partition adapted to this family (see Theorem \ref{Markovpartition}).
 The rectangles of this partition are denoted by $R_i=[A^u_i,A^s_i]$ (see Definition \ref{rectangles}) and the cubes are denoted by $C_i$ (see Formula \eqref{cube} for the definition), for $i\in I$.
 Remember that the cubes are filled with compact unstable domains denoted by $A^u_i(v)$, $i\in I$, which are called Markovian unstable plaques.